rrovetto/Orbital-Space-Ontology-Project/documentation/mapping/README.md

-This provides a mapping or crosswalk between terms in the ontologies of this project, with the terms found in external sources.
+This area provides a mapping or crosswalk between terms in the ontologies of this project, with those of external sources (e.g. vocabularies, ontologies, etc.).
-A spreadsheet will be provided.
+May include a spreadsheet.